 Celebrity Cruises, a part of the Miami-based Royal Caribbean Cruises, has unveiled its latest expedition cruise vessel, designed for the Galapagos Islands.

-The 100-guest Celebrity Flora, which will be built at the Lobith yard under yard number 488, will offer seamless sea-to-shore transportation, and includes anchorless technology that maintains the ship’s position while protecting the sea floor.
+The 100-guest Celebrity Flora, which will be built at the Lobith yard under yard number 488, will offer seamless sea-to-shore transportation, and includes anchorless technology that maintains the ship’s position while protecting the sea floor, Celebrity Cruises said.

 “Celebrity Flora marks another example of our revolutionary ship design by allowing the destination and its environment to influence every decision we’ve made,” Lisa Lutoff-Perlo, President and CEO, Celebrity Cruises, said.